tombensve/About/README.md

 # Demented Coder (:-)

-Much of my code here on GitHub was done quite some time ago, some projects are newer.

 _I have been diagnosed with early onset dementia!
 This means that I have quite bad short term memory!
 Old stuff is still there!
 I no longer work, but I'm still coding in my own pace here on Github, and will continue until the compiler screams too much at me!_